smart-data-lake/getting-started/presentation/training_update_plan.md

   + requires Java 11, Java 17 has issue with the selected Hadoop version
   + better test for setup, including a simple copy of a dataFrame
   + better enforce the run through of the preparation
-+ [ ] fix partition issue when rerun, better incremental process than overwrite done
++ [x] fix partition issue when rerun, better incremental process than overwrite
 + [ ] advertise also via LinkedIn
 + [ ] scala file for analyzing tables like notebook
 + [ ] secret handling
-+ [ ] expectations monitoring
++ [x] expectations monitoring
 - [ ] create a build script to automatically create the version with failures/tasks to fix
 - [ ] merge back improved structure to getting-started
 - [ ] create build script, to create the training version
-- [ ] data frame incremental done?
+- [ ] data frame incremental
 - [ ] every 2-3 years update default timestamps of webservice.
 If you get timeouts for some requests (especially for stateincremental mode, this may be the reason: https://github.com/smart-data-lake/smart-data-lake/pull/732/files)